-For trajectory encoding, we propose to use Bezier curves [16] which give a lot of flexibility in the greedy forwarding of TBR while it is possible to define a broad range of curves with them.
+For trajectory encoding, we propose to use Bezier curves [18] which give a lot of flexibility in the greedy forwarding of TBR while it is possible to define a broad range of curves with them.
 Later in Section II, we will describe details of using Bezier curves for TBR.

 The rest of paper is organized as follows: First, in Section II we describe details of Bezier curves and how to use them for trajectory encoding in TBR.
-In Section III, we briefly describe ways of scaling packet header for trajectory encoding with Bezier curves.
-Next in Section IV, we propose various greedy algorithms for packet forwarding in TBR with Bezier curves.
-In Section V, we present ns-2 simulations of the forwarding algorithms and evaluate their performance.
-Finally, in Section VI we summarize the work.
+Next in Section III, we propose various greedy algorithms for packet forwarding in TBR with Bezier curves.
+In Section IV, we present ns-2 simulations of the forwarding algorithms and evaluate their performance.
+Finally, in Section V we summarize the work.